 Figure 2.
-Conceptual diagram of the decisions users can make in the Woodcock Priority Area Siting Tool (W-PAST).
+Conceptual diagram of user decision options in the Woodcock Priority Area Siting Tool (W-PAST).
 Users can choose the weighting of migratory and breeding season habitat based on management priorities.
-The resulting weights are used to generate the statewide predictive layer and gameland prioritization metrics, which allow the user to compare the suitability of gamelands for woodcock management.
+The resulting weights are used to generate a statewide predictive layer and gameland prioritization metrics, which allow the user to compare the suitability of gamelands for woodcock management.

 3 Results

-We deployed transmitters on 463 woodcock from fall 2017 to spring 2021, with 82 individuals recording GPS locations at 113 migratory stopovers in Pennsylvania.
-Breeding season survey data were available for 770 locations along 77 American Woodcock Singing Ground Survey routes and 800 locations along 80 Pennsylvania Game Commission survey routes.
-The most predictive (AUC = 0.83) breeding season model was the result of the second variable selection step, in which all variables with low predictive capacity were removed.
-This model was heavily informed by landscape variables at 5 and 10 km scales (Table 2).
-No variables at the finest landscape scale (0.5km), or in the suite of moisture variables, were included in the most informative model.
-Graphs of habitat suitability for each covariate showed strong, non-linear relationships with several of the most informative variables (Fig. 3).
+We deployed transmitters on 463 woodcock from fall 2017 to spring 2021, and 82 individuals recorded GPS locations at 113 migratory stopovers in Pennsylvania.
+Breeding season survey data were available for 770 locations along 77 federal American Woodcock Singing Ground Survey routes and 800 locations along 80 Pennsylvania Game Commission state survey routes.
+The most predictive breeding season model (AUC = 0.83) was the result of the second variable selection step, in which all variables with low predictive capacity were removed.
+This model was heavily informed by landscape variables at 5 and 10 km scales (Table 2), and no variables at the finest spatial scale (0.5km) or in the suite of moisture characteristics were included in the most informative model.
+Graphs of habitat suitability for each covariate showed strong, non-linear relationships (Fig. 3).
 Suitability was highest for landscapes with 0–25% developed land area, 0–50% agricultural land area, and aggregation index values of 80–100, all at the 10km scale.
 At the 5km scale, the breeding season model also showed high suitability in landscapes with 30–100% forest cover (Fig. 3).

-The most predictive (AUC=0.78) migratory model was the full model, including all landscape, land cover, geographic, and moisture covariates (Table 2).
+The most predictive migratory model (AUC=0.78) was the full model, including all landscape, land cover, geographic, and moisture covariates (Table 2).
 Likely due to the wide array of covariates influencing the model, individual covariate graphs do not show clear visual patterns between migratory habitat suitability and any one covariate.
 However, the migratory model illustrated greater tolerance of migrant woodcock for developed and dis-aggregated landscapes at a 10km scale than the breeding season model (Fig. 3).
-The two models were also distinguished by the scale at which covariates influenced habitat suitability.
-While the most informative breeding season model was not influenced by any landscape covariates at the 500m scale, and only 1 landscape covariate at the 1km scale, the most informative migratory model included all available small-scale landscape covariates.
-Because of the influence of covariates at a 500m–1km scale, the migratory model provided predictions with much more spatial variation than the breeding season model, despite identical pixel resolutions of 90m (Fig. 4).
+The two models were also distinguished by the scale at which covariates influenced habitat suitability; the most informative breeding season model was not influenced by any landscape covariates at the 500m scale, and only 1 landscape covariate at the 1km scale, whereas the most informative migratory model included all available small-scale landscape covariates.
+Because of the influence of covariates at a 500m and 1km scales, the migratory model predicted much more spatial variation in habitat distribution than the breeding season model, despite identical pixel resolutions (Fig. 4).

 Breeding season habitat was not evenly distributed among ecoregions (Fig. 5), with mean habitat suitability values ranging from 22.9–86.0%.
-Migratory habitat was more evenly distributed, with mean habitat suitability values ranging from 46.5–87.5%.
+Migratory habitat was more evenly distributed among ecoregions, with mean habitat suitability values ranging from 46.5–87.5%.
 Most of the difference between the distribution of migratory and breeding season habitat was in the Northern Piedmont, Middle Atlantic Coastal Plain, and Central Appalachians ecoregions, which had mean breeding season habitat suitability values of < 30% and mean migratory season habitat suitability values of >60%.